-Parameter Description Default Value Validation Type Changing the Value ScriptLauncherUseTCP Determines the protocol through which BPM communicates with the scripts.
-The following options are available: • 1-TCP protocol • 0-shared memory Not supported.
-0 String Do not change this value.
-ScriptLauncherSyncEnd Determines whether the end of a script run is synchronized with the end of a BPM process.
-The following options are available: 1 - there is synchronization.
-0 - there is no synchronization.
+Parameter Description Default Value Validation Type Can be Changed?
+ScriptLauncherUseTCP Determines the protocol through which BPM communicates with the scripts.
+The following options are available: • 1 - TCP protocol • 0 - shared memory Not supported.
+0 String No ScriptLauncherSyncEnd Determines whether the end of a script run is synchronized with the end of a BPM process.
+The following options are available: • 1 - there is synchronization. • 0 - there is no synchronization.
 Not supported.
-0 String Do not change this value.
+0 String No